carlosrod723/home-depot-financial-analysis/README.md

 - Compare the performance of different models and select the best-performing model based on validation metrics.
 - Ensure the selected model generalizes well to unseen data.

-**6. Deployment and Monitoring:**

-- Deploy the selected model and integrate it into Home Depot's decision-making process.
-- Continuously monitor model performance and update the model as needed to ensure its accuracy and relevance.

-I will use Python in Google Colab notebooks to perform all the data preprocessing, exploratory data analysis (EDA), feature engineering, model development, and evaluation processes.
-This interactive environment allows for clear documentation and visualization of each step, ensuring that the analysis is reproducible and transparent.
-By leveraging the power of Python and the Google Colab Notebooks, I can efficiently manage the end-to-end workflow of the financial analysis and machine learning model development.

 ### VII.
 Data & Data Extraction Process

 The `data/` directory contains the CSV files extracted from Home Depot's 10-K reports.
 These files include key financial statements and other relevant data used for analysis and model development.